 Shabbat and Buses in Tel Aviv

-Buses in Tel Aviv do not run on Shabbat.
-Services will end on Friday mid-afternoon and resume on Saturday night (times depending on time of year and start and end of Shabbat).
-Sherut services will continue to run.
+Most buses in Tel Aviv do not run on Shabbat.
+Services end on Friday mid-afternoon and resume on Saturday night (times depending on time of year and start and end of Shabbat).
+Sherut services continue to run.

 These bus routes provide a regular service which should, for most people, be enough for them when using the bus in Tel Aviv.